Your account and paying bills

 We will send you a reminder notice(s) and overdue notice(s) if your bill is overdue.
 If you do not pay your bill, WaterNSW may suspend your licence and this will affect your ability to order and take water.

-If you feel that your invoice is incorrect, please contact us via:
+If you feel that your bill is incorrect, please contact us via:

 Customer helpdesk on 1300 662 077 or firstname.lastname@example.org